gbmhunter/blog/content/electronics/circuit-design/bldc-motor-control/index.md

 where H1, H2, and H3 are the hall-effect sensors, and A, B, and C are the motor phases of a 3-phase star-connected BLDC motor.
 Note that the either the high-side, low-side, or both driver inputs can be modulated with a PWM signal to provide speed control.

-{{< img src="hall-effect-interrupts-from-bldc-motor-for-both-rise-and-fall.png" width="550px" caption="6 PSoC interrupts to service the three hall-effect inputs from a BLDC motor.
-Six interrupts are required because the PSoC interrupt component only supports rising-edge triggering, and so a inverting gate and second interrupt per sensor is required to trigger on falling-edge."  >}}
+{{% figure src="hall-effect-interrupts-from-bldc-motor-for-both-rise-and-fall.png" width="550px" caption="6 PSoC interrupts to service the three hall-effect inputs from a BLDC motor.
+Six interrupts are required because the PSoC interrupt component only supports rising-edge triggering, and so a inverting gate and second interrupt per sensor is required to trigger on falling-edge."  %}}

 The schematic below shows the hardware used in a PSoC 5 microcontroller to perform hall-effect based trapezoidal commutation.
 With the correct mux selects, this control method can run completely from hardware and be completely processor independent (when running at a constant duty-cycle).

-{{< img src="psoc-bldc-schematic-luts-and-multiplexors-for-phase-drive.png" width="1000px" caption="A PSoC schematic containing LUTs and multiplexors for trapezoidal-control of a BLDC motor.">}}
+{{% figure src="psoc-bldc-schematic-luts-and-multiplexors-for-phase-drive.png" width="1000px" caption="A PSoC schematic containing LUTs and multiplexors for trapezoidal-control of a BLDC motor."%}}

 ## Sinusoidal Control